The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Implementation Details

 \subsection{Metrics}

-\textbf{FID calculation.} For each prompt dataset in our evaluations, we generated 10 images per prompt using standard Stable Diffusion (without a safety filter) and no fixed random seed to build the reference dataset (e.g., total 1180 images for Nude-118).
-The evaluated dataset compared with this reference are attack results.
-Specifically, one image per prompt, regardless of whether the attack succeeded (e.g., 118 images for Nude-118).

-\textbf{KID calculation.} We further report KID scores to complement the FID results.
-Specifically, to ensure a balanced comparison, it will randomly subsample images from the reference set to match the size of the evaluated set.
-This process is repeated across multiple iterations to obtain a stable and unbiased estimate of the distributional distance, making \textit{KID particularly well-suited for our study where the evaluation is conducted on a relatively small sample size}.
-In other words, it is less sensitive to the limited number of attack results.
+\textbf{KID calculation.} To ensure a balanced comparison, KID randomly subsample images from the reference set to match the size of the evaluated set.
+This process is repeated across multiple iterations to obtain a stable and unbiased estimate of the distributional distance, making KID particularly well-suited for our study where the evaluation is conducted with a relatively small sample size. \textit{In other words, KID is less sensitive to the limited number of attack results}.

-\textbf{CLIP score.} We leverage the CLIP image and text encoders to project both the generated images and their corresponding prompts into a shared latent space.
-These fixed-dimensional embeddings are then utilized to compute the cosine similarity, which serves as a quantitative measure of semantic alignment.
+\textbf{CLIP score.} We leverage CLIP's image and text encoders to project generated images and their corresponding prompts $P_c$ into a shared latent space.
+These fixed-dimensional embeddings are then used to compute the cosine similarity, which serves as a quantitative metric of semantic alignment.